AustenLamacraft/academic-kickstart/content/slides/many-body-wavefunctions/index.md

 - For fermions, the interaction has no effect at all ($\delta$-function)!

-- For bosons in the the limit of infinite interaction: $c\to \infty$: _the eigenenergies coincide with those of the free fermion problem, and the eigenstates are just the modulus of the corresponding fermion eigenstate_
+- For bosons with $c\to \infty$: _eigenenergies coincide with those of free fermions, and eigenstates are modulus of fermion eigenstates_

 > Why?